keano-robinson/react-star-rating/README.md

 ## Description:

 A react UI component that displays star ratings.
-The StarRating component is intended For use with [react-icons](https://react-icons.github.io/react-icons).
+The StarRating component is intended for use with [react-icons](https://react-icons.github.io/react-icons).
 You may copy and paste the `Star.js` and `StarRating.js` modules in your React project's `src` folder to use these component.
 Follow the
 [example](#example) below to see how to use the components.
 A live demo of this project can be viewed [here](https://react-star-rating-demo.netlify.app).

 ## Features: